nih-cfde/training-and-engagement/docs/Bioinformatics-Skills/Introduction_to_Amazon_Web_Services/introtoaws5_Screen.md

 A ping test is a method of checking if the computer is connected to a network.
 It is used to ensure that a host computer which your computer tries to access is operating.
 It is run for troubleshooting to know connectivity as well as response time.

-Please note that you wow have three running screens:
+Please note that you now have three running screens:
  Screen 1) The original ssh terminal you saw at login.
 You typed the echo command in it.
  Screen 2) A screen that's running the `top` command.
  Screen 3) A screen that's running the `ping google.com` command.